CateNorm: Categorical Normalization for Robust Medical Image Segmentation: Categorical Normalization (CateNorm)

-where $\lambda$ is the balance parameter.
-Therefore, our overall training objective over these two stages is:

-where $\alpha$ is set as 1 in the first stage and 0 in the second stage, for updating $\{\theta_s,\theta_{\mathcal{N}_{B}}\}$ and $\{\theta_s, \theta_{\mathcal{N}_{S}}\}$ alternately.
-In the testing phase, the final prediction is obtained by forwarding twice with Equation~\eqref{eq:bn_output} \&~\eqref{eq:spade_output} sequentially.
-The whole training procedure is summarized in Algorithm \ref{alg:training}.
+where $\alpha$ is set as 1 in the first stage and 0 in the second stage, for updating $\{\theta_s,\theta_{\mathcal{N}_{B}}\}$ and $\{\theta_s, \theta_{\mathcal{N}_{C}}\}$ alternately.
+In the testing phase, the final prediction is obtained by forwarding twice with Equations~\eqref{eq:bn_output} \&~\eqref{eq:catenorm_output} sequentially.
+The whole training procedure is summarized in Appendix Algorithm \ref{alg:training}.